|

 Most

-rock climbing in the Lake District.
-We are proud and honoured to have
+or rock climbing in the Lake District.
+We are proud and honoured

-had this opportunity to help many of you through difficult times and we
+to have had this opportunity to help many of you through difficult

-hope that PiA has been able make a difference to how you feel about
+times and we hope that PiA has been able make a difference to how

 Former